HONOURABLEQURAN/Translation/README.md

-# Translation
+# English Translation of Honourable QURAN

-9:128 and 129 are from satan!
+9:128-129 are from satan!
 NOT FROM THE GOD!